 - Repeat the same process to other sections and double-check if your roof has retained its pristine condition.

-A lot of homeowners want to take the fastest route when DIY-ing.
+Aside from these terracotta roof cleaning tips, a lot of homeowners want to take the fastest route when DIY-ing.
 At a glance, it can be understandable.
 It’s overwhelming, tiring, and can become dangerous if done the wrong way.

 However, it’s best if you won’t rush it.
 Avoid using the highest pressure (3,000 PSI and above) to get the job done faster, as it can cause tile and water damage.
 Moreover, it can even get worse for old, brittle terracotta roof tiles.